Andrés Pastrana Arango: President of Colombia (1998–2002)

 His presidency is remembered for his negotiations with the two left-wing guerrilla groups FARC and ELN, culminating in the grant of a demilitarized safe haven to the guerrillas the size of Switzerland, and for his breaking off the negotiations.
 It is also remembered for a growing degree of unpopularity in polls as his term progressed.
 Some critics accused him of possibly accepting unspecified bribes from leading FARC and ELN members, but no concrete evidence of that was presented during his presidency.
 He was also heavily criticized for all the seemingly-pleasure trips that he took around the world during his term.

 In 1999, he and U.S. President Bill Clinton launched Plan Colombia to fight the communist guerrillas with the payment by the United States of $1.6 billion over three years to the Colombian army.
 An amendment quickly emphasized the plan's second function: to encourage foreign investment by "insisting that the Colombian government complete the urgent reforms designed to open its economy completely to foreign investment and trade."

+In 2002, he supported the ousting of Hugo Chávez and the Interim Government of Pedro Carmona.
 Military counterguerrilla operations caused the forced displacement of more than one million people in four years.
 Cocaine production increased by 47% during that period.